l-przybylka/cooking-social/README.md

 TO DO:

+Make it more obvious that you are on someone elses profile? some header maybe or a welcome message

+sort header: that should have log in and log out buttons and a link to the profile

 homepage to have a carousel with the top rated products or at least manually selected top / most popular and the automatic pulling as a extra feature in the future

-sort header
+Extend on the profile page:

-maybe a profile pic? probably not.
+ - maybe a profile pic? probably not.
+ - option to change password maybe?